CalvinUW/Washington_pollutant_map/README.md

 ## Project Goal:

-We hope that by representing the values of different environmental hazards throughout Washington state we can make a significant point about the distribution of the variables and possible inequalities associated with that distribution.
-We additionally aim to provide other geographers and climate-minded individuals to gather their own datasets, make their own projects, and in general create digital objects that make visible environmental inequalities.
+We hope that by representing the values of different environmental pollutants throughout Washington state we can make a significant point about the distribution of pollutants in Washington and the possible inequalities associated with that distribution.
+We additionally aim to encourage other geographers and climate-minded individuals to gather datasets, make mapping projects, and in general, create digital objects that make visible environmental inequalities.

 ## Data Sources:

-Most of the datasets used in this project are drawn from the environmental health disparities section of the Washington Geospatial Open Data Portal https://geo.wa.gov/.
-The datasets from the open data portal each essentially describe the prevalence of a certain environmental hazard in all Washington State census tracts for a given year.
-Included below is a brief description and link to each individual dataset used.
+Most of the datasets used in this project are drawn from the environmental health disparities section of the [Washington Geospatial Open Data Portal](https://geo.wa.gov/).
+The datasets from the open data portal each essentially describe the prevalence of a certain environmental pollutant in all Washington State census tracts for a given year.
+Aside from environmental pollutant datasets, a cartographic shapefile was used to clip census tracts, and another dataset containing the location of Washington cities was used to enable a location search function in the map.
+Included below is a brief description and link to each dataset used.

 The first [dataset](https://geo.wa.gov/datasets/WADOH::pm2-5-concentration-current-version/about) contains information on the prevalence of pm 2.5 micro meter air pollution within each Washington state census tract.